Skip to main content

 $20/seat/month, same every month.
 Budget once, forget about it.

-Static Utilization
+Static utilization

 Every seat costs the same regardless of usage.